gdsc-jssstu/CipherBox/README.md

 ## Thank You

-Thank you for contributing to CiphorBox!
+Thank you for contributing to **CiphorBox**!
 Your contributions help make this project better for everyone.
 If you have any questions or need further assistance, please don't hesitate to reach out to us.

 <hr>